 Plugins Garbage Collector

-This tool inspects your database to see if there is any data from old plugins still installed in your DB.
+This tool inspects your database to see if any data from old plugins is still installed in your DB.
 It highlights all data other than standard WP tables, which is an experimental feature.
 If you see something you have uninstalled then simply remove it.

 Whether you run a small blog or a large one there is a tool that will get the job done.
 The light versions of the premium editions offer you the basics but because you cannot use half the functions without upgrading which may be a little overkill.
 However if you want a swiss-army knife plugin that has multiple features then one of the premium plugins may be worth shelling out for.